fwji/openshift-monitoring/README.md

 3. Select *Create New -> Service Monitor*
 ![New Service Monitor](https://github.com/fwji/images/blob/master/service_monitor.png?raw=true)

-4. Edit the Service Monitor yaml to include target endpoint information.
+4. Edit the Service Monitor YAML to include target endpoint information.
 You can use namespaceSelector or selector or both to filter the project or the service endpoint that needs to be scraped by Prometheus server.
 ```
 apiVersion: monitoring.coreos.com/v1
 kind: ServiceMonitor